wp-plugins/pixelating-image-slideshow-gallery/readme.txt

 **1. Drag and drop the widget!**

-Go to widget menu and drag and drop the “Pixelating image slideshow gallery” widget to your sidebar location. <br />
+Go to widget menu and drag and drop the Pixelating image slideshow gallery widget to your sidebar location. <br />

 **2. Copy and past the mentioned code to your desired template location.**
 <code>&lt;?php if (function_exists (pisg_show)) pisg_show(); ?&gt;</code>